 Plan Year.
 The Plan's records are maintained on a twelve-month period of time.
 This is known as the Plan Year.
-The Plan Year begins on January 1st and ends on December 31st.
+The Plan Year ends on June 30th.

-The Plan and Trust will be governed by the laws of Missouri to the extent not governed by federal law.
+The Plan will be governed by the laws of Pennsylvania to the extent not governed by federal law.